EURO classics: Wales 3-1 Belgium

 Article summary

-You can watch Wales's shock UEFA EURO 2016 win IN FULL on UEFA.tv – first we set the scene.
+You can watch Wales's shock UEFA EURO 2016 win as-live on UEFA.tv – first we set the scene.

 Article top media content